 - For the next week or two, place all packaging and empty containers (except from raw meat) into the collection box.
 Even stuff you would normally put in the recycle bin.
 Dump out crumbs and rinse out packages if needed.
 Don’t forget packaging from non-food items and things that are delivered to your home.
 Add another collection box if necessary.
 You will probably be amazed at how much packaging you collect.

-- Next go through your collection and think of ways the various containers and packaging can be repurposed or reused at least one time, like to dispose of messy kitchen or pet waste.
+- Next, go through your collection and think of ways the various containers and packaging can be repurposed or reused at least one time, like to dispose of the messy kitchen or pet waste.

 The Bag Ban Comes to Your Town